isomerpages/moe-pasirrissec/_useful-links/Subject Combination Exercise/Considerations in choosing a subject combination.md

 <p>
 <br>Please note that students who are keen to proceed to ITE can also consider
-participating in the ITE Early Admission Exercise Option (ITE EAE) which is an aptitude-based admissions exercise to a Nitec or Higher Nitec course.
+participating in the ITE Early Admission Exercise Option (ITE EAE) which is an aptitude-based admissions exercise to a Higher Nitec course.
 <br>
 <br>
 </p>